Please use Google chrome, Firefox or Safari to support this online course application. Do not use internet explorer.

 - Triage – multi-dimensional factors associated with back pain

 - Clinical interview exploring the persons story, their beliefs, emotions and behavioural responses to pain

 - Physical examination including the application of behavioural experiments

 - Making sense of pain – person centred understanding of pain

 - Exposure with control – building confidence in movement

 - Evidence and obstacles for CFT

-There will be numerous opportunities for Q and A.
+There will be numerous opportunities for Questions and Answers

-*Discount available for full time students – see Terms & Conditions below.
+*Discount available for full time undergraduate students – see Terms & Conditions below.